Best Kitchen Layout Ideas, Including Pros and Cons

 Square kitchen ideas | Dariusz Jarzabek/Shutterstock

-Like their square cousins, narrow kitchens are common in small spaces like apartments and old homes.
+Like their square counterparts, narrow kitchens are common in small spaces, such as apartments and older homes.
 They were designed with functionality more so than style in mind.
-To take advantage of your arrow kitchen, go for a galley or single-wall kitchen layout.
+To maximize the use of your narrow kitchen, consider a galley or single-wall kitchen layout.

 narrow kitchen layout